 Ma P, Cierniewska A, Signarvic R, Cieslak M, Kong H, Sinnamon AJ, Neubig RR, Newman DK, Stalker TJ, Brass LF.: A newly identified complex of spinophilin and the tyrosine phosphatase, SHP-1, modulates platelet activation by regulating G protein-dependent signaling.
 Blood 119 (8): 1935-45,2012.

 Brass Lawrence F, Tomaiuolo Maurizio, Stalker Timothy J: Harnessing the platelet signaling network to produce an optimal hemostatic response.
-Hematology/oncology clinics of North America 27 (3): 381-409,2013.
+Hematol Oncol Clin North Am.
+27 (3): 381-409,2013.